hubiinetwork/nahmii-cli/README.md

     striim configuration

+### Show balance

+Shows your balance in _hubii striim_:

+    striim show balance

+Results are printed as JSON.
+It is recommended to pipe the result through `jq` to get a pretty output in the shell.

 ### Make a payment

     striim pay 100 TT1 to 0a24740dcb4ba8fb8469ef4cfe22eeedcf069076

 Results are printed as JSON.
 It is recommended to pipe the result through `jq` to get a pretty output in the shell.

 ### Show pending payments

     striim show payments

 Results are printed as JSON.
 It is recommended to pipe the result through `jq` to get a pretty output in the shell.

 ### Show executed payments

     striim show receipts

 Results are printed as JSON.
 It is recommended to pipe the result through `jq` to get a pretty output in the shell.

 ### Get a list of supported currencies

     striim show tokens

 Results are printed as JSON.
 It is recommended to pipe the result through `jq` to get a pretty output in the shell.